Japanese otter: Description

 Fully grown, a Japanese otter was between 65 and 80 cm long, with a tail measuring 45 to 50 cm.
 It had a thick, lush coat of dark brown fur with short webbed feet.
 In addition the river otter has two types/sets of fur.
 Data has shown that the river otter would shed their under fur fully from May to August.
 After the shedding of the under fur, the otter shed their guard hair from August to November.
 This allowed them to adjust to the seasons changing.
 The otter had a lifespan of up to 25 years.

 Ecology and biology

 Habits

-A nocturnal creature, an otter only left its den after dark to forage for food.
-Claiming a territory about ten miles in diameter, it marked the area with its droppings about one to three miles apart and sets up three or four nests under rocks or inside bushes.
+A nocturnal creature, an otter left its den only after dark to forage for food.
+Claiming a territory about ten miles in diameter, it marked the area with its droppings about one to three miles apart and set up three or four nests under rocks or inside bushes.
 The otters were always on the move, visiting each den only once every three to four days.
 They were considered an adult after only one year.
 They would then venture on their own, but continue in solitude unless ready to mate.